 The shipping cost will change based on package weight, shipping carrier, service chosen, and shipping destination, so you may choose to use several figures in these calculations.

-While it may seem as though you can save money by managing shipping and handling yourself, there are many hidden costs, including your time spent fulfilling orders — a reason many companies choose to outsource shipping and handling.
+While it may seem as though you can save money by managing, shipping and handling yourself, there are many hidden costs, even a certificate of mailing can be over $1 per package shipped, including your time spent fulfilling orders — a reason many companies choose to outsource shipping and handling.

 If you work with a third party, you can calculate a similar number by looking at all fulfillment costs and fees including onboarding or implementation, inventory receiving, warehousing, support, pick/pack, kitting, packaging, and shipping.